filecash/filecash-docs/docs/community/contribute/grammar-formatting-and-style.md

 ### Syntax

-The Filecoin Docs project follows the _GitHub Flavoured Markdown_ syntax for markdown.
+The Filecash Docs project follows the _GitHub Flavoured Markdown_ syntax for markdown.
 This way, all articles display properly within GitHub itself.
-This gives readers the option to view articles on [the docs website](https://docs.filecoin.io) or [its GitHub repo](https://github.com/filecoin-project/filecoin-docs).
+This gives readers the option to view articles on [the docs website](https://docs.file.cash) or [its GitHub repo](http://git.pocyc.com/CST/filecash-docs).

 ### Rules